-- To exploit cluster computing, files must look and behave somewhat differently from the conventional file systems found on single computers (Linux FS, NTFS, FAT32 are local file systems). - This new file system, often called a distributed file system or DFS is typically used as follows. - Files can be enormously big, possibly terabytes in size.
-If you have only small files, there is no point using a DFS for them. - Files are rarely updated.
-Rather, they are read as data for some calculation, and possibly additional data is appended to files from time to time. - Example: HDFS (Hadoop File System)
+- To exploit cluster computing, files must look and behave somewhat differently from the conventional file systems found on single computers (Linux FS, NTFS, FAT32 are local file systems). - This new file system, often called a distributed file system or DFS is typically used as follows. - Files can be enormously big, possibly terabytes in size. - Files are rarely updated.
+They are mostly read.
+New data is appended from time to time. - A single file's content is stored multiple computers and is also replicated. - Example: HDFS (Hadoop File System) or GFS (Google File System).